 PLANNING A TRIP TO AUSTRALIA?

 I’ve spent HEAPS of time down under, and my travel blog is filled with articles and travel guides just like this.
 Check out a couple of them below, and feel free to reach out to me if you ever have any questions!

 - Top 17 Tips For Traveling the East Coast of Australia

-- The 20 Best Things to do in Airlie Beach & The Whitsundays
+- 21 Best and Unusual Things to Do in Airlie Beach

-- 30 Music Festivals in Australia To Experience Before You
+- 30 Music Festivals in Australia to Experience Before You Die

-- The 15 Best Day Trips from Melbourne
+- The 15 Best Day Trips From Melbourne, Australia